Avdrn/github-actions-repository/docs/01-local-development.md

 npm run build
 ```

-Our team is very professional and has written some unit tests to make sure we can refactor the application if needed.
+This app contains some unit tests.
 Lets make sure all of them are passing:

 ```sh
 npm run test